9 times city centres got transformed into MTB and BMX paradises

 Where: Katowice, Poland

-Mountain bike slopestyle is a big attraction at events like the Crankworx mountain bike festivals.
-It's hard not to be impressed by the huge tricks pulled off on massive dirt and man-made jumps.
-Taking that spectacle to the city would be hard to replicate you'd think?
 Red Bull Roof Ride, which takes place this coming weekend on August 21, shows nothing is impossible when it comes to building a slopestyle course in a city.
+10 heavy equipment trucks, over 3,000 square meters of plywood and 11 days of work from a 70-person team were needed to create the roof-top course.

 02